WallyAsh/team13-empirisk-forskning/README.md

 # Navigate to the scrape directory
 cd scrape

-# Run the scraper with classification
+# For initial setup:
+python news_processor.py --initial-setup

+# For regular updates (only processes new articles):
-python mergedTest.py --classify
+python news_processor.py
 ```

 For detailed instructions, available options, and explanations of how the system works, please see the [README.md in the scrape directory](scrape/README.md).